This section of PALawHelp.org has information and resources about Employee Rights in Pennsylvania.

 Information from Neighborhood Legal Services Association about the protections of the Americans with Disabilities Act for workers with disabilities

-Downloadable Forms from the Pennsylvania Department of Labor and Industry
+Forms and Documents (Pennsylvania Department of Labor and Industry)

 Pennsylvania CareerLink - Commonwealth Workforce Development System